TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Security/GuidelinesIntegrators/Extensions.rst

 Security-related extensions
 ===========================

-TYPO3 extensions which are not part of the core (and so are not official system extensions) are out of scope of this document, due to the fact that this Security Guide focuses on a TYPO3 standard setup.
+TYPO3 extensions which are not part of the Core (and so are not official system extensions) are out of scope of this document, due to the fact that this Security Guide focuses on a TYPO3 standard setup.